outdreamer/build-a-cure/docs/ml/weight_propagation_visual.md

 - why is a change in weights able to update the neural network in such a way that the resulting prediction function it represents is more accurate?
-	- bc the neural network is essentially performing the corresponding operation to an 'average' operation where some inputs are weighted
+	- bc the neural network is essentially performing the corresponding 'representation' operation to an 'average' operation where some components are weighted
 	- similar to how multiple inputs of the individual networks in an ensemble network are weighted to change the impact of their contribution on the final score, the multiple components of the neural network can be weighted to produce a prediction function that is more accurate bc of the weight update

 	- what are these 'multiple components'?